Worshipful Company of Grocers: Affiliations: Churches, schools, military

-The Grocers' Company is responsible for the maintenance of Oundle School in Northamptonshire, which depicts the Grocers' crest of a camel as its school badge.
+The Grocers' Company is responsible for the maintenance of Oundle School in Northamptonshire, which uses the Grocers' arms as its school badge.
 Other schools maintained by the Company are the Elms School in Colwall, Herefordshire as well as Reed's School whose Annual Foundation Appeal has been held at Grocers' Hall for over fifty years.
-Furthermore, in 1876 the Company founded the Grocers' Company School, Hackney in the East End of London for the education of "sons of the middle classes".
+In 1876 the Company founded the Grocers' Company School, Hackney in the East End of London for the education of "sons of the middle classes".
 It was transferred under London County Council's control after that authority's formation in 1889, changing its name to Hackney Downs School; it closed in 1995.
-Hackney Downs depicted as its school badge a camel, for the Lower School, and a shield with cloves and the motto of the Grocers' Company for the Upper School; the Camel and Cloves are remembered to this day by old boys through the Clove Club.
-The Grocers' Company now maintains close links with and is the principal sponsor of Mossbourne Academy, Hackney renowned for its excellent academic standards.
-The Church of St Paul, Homerton, in Hackney was founded by the Company in 1890, but declared redundant in 1981: its edifice still displays the Grocers' arms.
-St Paul's then united with St Barnabas' Church, Homerton, and the Grocers' Company retains joint patronage of the advowson with the Bishop of London and the Trustees of All Souls, Clapton Common.
+Hackney Downs depicted as its school badge a camel, for the Lower School, and a shield with cloves and the motto of the Grocers' Company for the Upper School.
+The "Camel and Cloves" are remembered to this day by Old Boys through the Clove Club.
+The Grocers' Company maintains close links with and is the principal sponsor of Mossbourne Community Academy, which is on the Hackney Downs site.

+The Northern Ireland village of Eglinton, County Londonderry was established by the Grocers' Company in 1619 under the name of Muff.
+The local credit union, a branch of Castle and Minster Credit Union (which ceased trading in 2015) assumed use of the Company's coat of arms, as has Eglinton Primary School.

 The Grocers' Company is also affiliated with HMS Queen Elizabeth, the first of the Royal Navy's new Queen Elizabeth-class aircraft carriers, and with the Coldstream Guards, the oldest regular regiment of the British Army as well as XI (F) Squadron, Royal Air Force.

-Eglinton Village in County Londonderry, Northern Ireland, was established by the Grocers' Company in 1619 under the name of Muff; the local Castle Credit Union has assumed use of the Company's crest, as has Eglinton Primary School.